-In accordance with the Air Navigation Regulation of Macau, the restrictions on unmanned aircraft operations in Macao air traffic control zone are as follows:
+In accordance with Article 67 of the Air Navigation Regulation of Macau, the restrictions on unmanned aircraft operations in Macao air traffic control zone are as follows:

-1. Unless with the authorization in writing of the Civil Aviation Authority and in accordance with any conditions to which that authorization may be granted, within the Macao air traffic control zone a person shall not operate an unmanned aircraft to fly, at any height, unless the operation is performed indoors or with the authorization in writing of the Civil Aviation Authority and in accordance with any conditions to which that authorization may be granted.
+1. Subject to provision (3), unless with the authorization in writing of the Civil Aviation Authority and in accordance with any conditions to which that authorization may be granted, within the Macao air traffic control zone a person shall not operate an unmanned aircraft to fly, at any height, unless the operation is performed indoors or with the authorization in writing of the Civil Aviation Authority and in accordance with any conditions to which that authorization may be granted.

 2. All unmanned aircraft weighing more than 250 grams must be labelled with the name and phone number of the owner in Chinese, Portuguese or English languages and the information must be easily legible to the reader.

-3. Subject to sub-paragraph (4), a person may operate an unmanned aircraft under the following conditions:
+3. Subject to provision (4), a person may operate an unmanned aircraft under the following conditions:

 the unmanned aircraft weighs 7 kg or less;